Preparing for Birth: Setting the Stage

 -

-Spatial conditions (Does the hospital have what I desire?)
+Facilities (Does the clinic have what I wish for?)

 -

-Does the hospital have a pediatric ward?
+Does the clinic have a children's ward?
 Are they prepared for premature babies?

 -